rohan-codes-R2D2/pythonIntermediate/README.md

 Each topic includes code examples.

-*I am planning these topics
+*I am planning to add these topics